Approach

 Ship the smallest sturdy system.
 Hand it back.

 The best automation is not loud.
 It removes one recurring burden, names the edge cases, and gives the team a system they can trust without thinking about it every morning.
-Here is how we get there.
+Here is how I get there.

 Work that gets quieter after launch.